 - Touch the inner and outer surfaces with several strokes, and then the chewing surface.

-This second step to oral care is easy and vitally important to the success of disease prevention.
-Flossing removes the biofilm that adheres to the surfaces in between teeth and just under the gums.
+The second step in your oral care routine is easy but important to the success of disease prevention.
+Flossing removes the biofilm that adheres to the surfaces in between the teeth and just under the gums.

 - Use a string of floss about 18 inches long and wrap each end loosely around a finger.

-- Slide a tight string of floss between two teeth, sliding it up gently to remove invisible plaque.
+- Slide a tight string of floss between two teeth, sliding it up gently to remove pesky invisible plaque.
 As you slide the floss, curve it slightly around the base of the tooth as you go.
 Make sure that you allow the floss to flow beneath the edge of the gums to reach areas that are susceptible to bacteria.